ChainSecurity/deployment_validation/README.md

 - Empty-string mapping keys can currently not be decoded correctly.
 - Big transaction traces (`debug_traceTransaction` with opcode logger) of multiple GB may cause a crash.
 - Proxy Contracts without events when changing the implementation cannot be accurately secured, as implementation changes could be missed.
-- Successfully running validation against an non-finalized block at height H does not guarantee, validity at height H.
+- Successfully running validation against a non-finalized block at height H does not guarantee validity at height H.
 - Missing optimizations can cause longer waiting times than necessary.
-- Celoscan.io is currently not supported.

 ## Supported Networks